absop/ST-SearchOnline/README.md

 ## Installation
-This plugin depends on the[dctxmenu](https://github.com/absop/dctxmenu) plugin.
+This plugin depends on the [dctxmenu](https://github.com/absop/dctxmenu) plugin.
 Before installing this plugin, you must install `dctxmenu` plugin.

-### !!
-Note:
-Please make sure that **dtcxmenu** is installed correctly in a subdirectory called **dtcxmenu** in your package directory.
-If you're using `git clone`, you won't have this problem, but if you're using a browser to download it, you'll need to change the folder name.

 The following steps assume that you already have [Package Control](https://packagecontrol.io/) installed.

-### Installation Steps
 1. Copy the URL of this repository: <https://github.com/absop/SearchOnline>
 2. Enter into Sublime Text, press down the shortcut <kbd>Ctrl+Shift+P</kbd> to enter into **Command Palette**
 3. Input the command `pcar(Package Control: Add Repository)`